The general answer here is ‘no’.

 Small, safe experiments as I understand them can only give you insights into your own life.
 The impact you experience is not likely to be the same for some-one else.

-You cannot know how they will impact on another person.
+You cannot know how your experiences will impact on another person.
 Indeed, it is very difficult to know how your small, safe experiment might impact on others close to you.

 In my work, I often invite people to design and implement a safe experiment, but I can never make some-one take up the invitation as I cannot predict the result and I a pretty sure I am already coercive enough!